Loading the tidyverse package:

 frame into “wide” format; and then order the rows so that they are

 alphabetical by athlete name.
-Call the result dat_wide
+Call the result dat_wide.
+To

 be clear, here the first column should be the athlete names, and the